SunnyUwU/sunnyuwu/README.md

 ### "I am the best version of me"

-My name is Gybson Klarck, and I'm a student at Escola Técnica Estadual Miguel Batista (ETEMB)
+My name is Gybson Klarck, and I'm a student of Front-end technology

-👨🏿‍💻 16 years</br>
+👨🏿‍💻 17 years</br>
 📍 Recife-PE, Brazil</br>
-📚 Currently studying HTML, CSS, JavaScript and React
+📚 Currently studying HTML, CSS, TypeScript and React

 > *Technology moves the world* </br>